How can you convince a cat to use a scratching post?

 How to help your cat find and use a new scratching post

 We've already mentioned that you shouldn't force a cat to use a post by placing her claws on it.
-Here are a few tips for making the introductions in a more positive way.
+Here are a few tips for making the introductions more positive.

 17. Play with your cat near and around the scratching post